 For example, a Filipina marries a foreign citizen.
 She afterwards gets a new Philippine passport with her husband’s surname as her new last name.

-But the foreign husband later divorces her.
+But she and her foreign husband later divorce.

 She now wants to go back to using her maiden name on her passport.